-The accounting estimates and judgments considered to be significant to the Company include the carrying values of mining claims and exploration and Malku Khota project, the carrying value of investments, the computation of share-based payments expense and warrants, and the computation of derivative liabilities and Class B shares which are disclosed as non-current liabilities.
+The accounting estimates and judgments considered to be significant to the Company include the carrying values of mining claims and exploration and Malku Khota project, the carrying value of marketable securities, the computation of share-based payments expense and warrants, the computation of convertible notes, and the computation of derivative liabilities and Class B shares which are disclosed as non-current liabilities.

 Management reviews the carrying values of its mining claims and exploration and other deferred costs on at least an annual basis, or when an impairment indicator exists, to determine whether an impairment should be recognized.
 In making its assessment, management considers, among other things, exploration results to date and future exploration plans for a particular property.
 In addition, capitalized costs related to relinquished property rights are written off in the period of relinquishment.
-Capitalized costs in respect of the Company's mining claims amounted to \$24,562,804 as at December 31, 2014.
+Capitalized costs in respect of the Company's mining claims amounted to \$26,660,747 as at December 31, 2015.
 These costs may ultimately prove not to be recoverable and there is a risk that these costs may be written down in future periods.